jburger/jburger.github.io/_posts/2016-02-27-typescript-testing-workflows-part-2-integrating-editors.markdown

 - [Brackets](#brackets)
 - [Vim](#vim)
 - [Visual Studio](#vs)

-### Integrate with $env:UsersFavouriteEditor
-Over the years I've used plenty of editors and continue to chop and change as each leapfrogs the other in terms of quality & community support.
-What I choose to use is largely irrelevant though - they are all great in their own way and it should be up to each developer how they choose to code.

-That said, I don't know of any serious programming text editors that don't have a way to execute a shell command, so as a last resort, you can lean on that.
-However, there are usually extensions that give you buttons to mash or keyboard shortcuts to hit when its time to build.
-Let's go through some!

 #### <a href="vscode"></a>Visual Studio Code
 [VS Code](https://www.visualstudio.com/en-us/products/code-vs.aspx) uses its own [task runner](https://code.visualstudio.com/docs/editor/tasks) and a tasks.json file to integrate your projects chosen runner.
 If you hit Ctrl+Shift+B without this file, VS Code will create a sample for you.
 Below is an example that utilizes gulp and uses the gulp-tsc 'problemMatcher' (think: output formatter) to yield any problems to the IDE.